Watchmaker Glossary

 Master clock or master clock

-Clock that remotely operates other clocks or sub-dials.
+A clock that remotely operates other secondary clocks or dials.

 Term used until the 19th century to designate marine chronometers.